AAHA! Virginia · State of Cultural Heritage in Virginia Symposium

 Community Weavers.

-The Symposium is the founding home of the 100 for the 400 Community Weavers Initiative — a program honoring 100 people across Virginia who carry African American heritage forward without titles, without headlines, and too often without recognition.
+The Symposium is the founding home of the 100 for the 400 Community Weavers Initiative — a program honoring 100 people across Virginia who carry African American cultural heritage forward, remembered for those who came before, recognized for those among us today.

 On April 24, one hundred names enter a permanent vault and are read aloud.
 Their stories become part of the record.
 Nominations are community-driven and close before the Symposium date.